TranPhuocLoi/fullauthentications/README.md

 Update personal information (name, password and avatar) Change permissions and delete user accounts with Admin.

-Below is the Demo link, if you find it interesting, please subscribe to the channel.
-I will be making a tutorial video in the near future.
-Thanks and have a good day!

 Install dependencies for server npm install